Hojoon-Seo/Hojoon-Seo.github.io/README.md

 # Welcome to my blog

+## 2020/10/8
+I want to make my own app quickly.

+## 2020/10/7
+I learned JAVA in class today.
+It was extremely hard.

+## 2020/10/6
+Today I learned a bit of JAVA on Youtube.
+It is very hard.

 ## 2020/10/5
 I am excited to learn JAVA to create my own chatting application.
 2 promises made with my teacher: